-Determination of significant increase in credit risk (SICR)
+(i) Determination of significant increase in credit risk (SICR)

 The assessment of significant deterioration since initial recognition is key in establishing the point of switching between the requirement to measure an allowance based on 12-month ECL and one that is based on lifetime ECL.
-The quantitative and qualitative assessments are required to estimate the significant increase in credit risk by comparing the risk of a default occurring on the financial assets as at reporting date with the risk of default occurring on the financial assets as at the date of initial recognition.
+The quantitative and qualitative assessments are required to estimate the significant increase in credit risk by comparing the risk of a default occurring on the financial assets as at reporting date with the risk of default occurring on the date of initial recognition.

-Measuring ECL - Inputs, assumptions and estimation techniques
+(ii) Measuring ECL - Inputs, assumptions and estimation techniques